D7Carivs/Trilogy-Bootcamp-Homework/week-14/README.md

 ```

 17. What is the request method?
+- Post

 18. Which header expresses the client's preference for an encrypted response?
+- Upgrade-Insecure-Requests: 1

 19. Does the request have a user session associated with it?
+- The request does not have a session associated with it.

 20. What kind of data is being sent from this request body?
+- Login credentials are being requested.

 **HTTP Response**